-We sold the pipe organ in our home...time to move on to a new phase of life.
+We sold our home pipe organ in 2010...it was time to move on to a new phase of life.

-People have inquired as to how to get starting on building a
+People occasionally inquire as to how to get starting on building a

 - Start with a used pipe organ or at least the major portion of one.